-The management must make judgments, estimates and assumptions when preparing their own financial reports according to the "Composing Criteria of Financial Reports of Securities Issuers", which will have an impact on the adoption of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The management must make judgments, estimates and assumptions when preparing their own financial reports according to the composing criteria, which will have an impact on the adoption of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from estimates.